balabanmetin/uDance/README.md

 1.6.1

--   Benchmarks directives are used in uDANCE.smk
+-   Benchmarks directives are used in udance.smk

 1.6.0